Modern Slavery and Human Trafficking Statement

 • Develop our Modern Slavery risk assessment processes further to incorporate:

-• Relevant risk assessments / areas where the business may be potentially exposed
+• Relevant risk assessments / areas where the business may be potentially exposed.

 • Scheduling an action plan based on risk prioritisation and forming a working group to enable the Company to instigate targeted actions.

-• Extending the due diligence across our wider supply chain
+• Extending the due diligence across our wider supply chain.

 • Formalise our collection of relevant information from our supply chain to reinforce the ‘one-up’ due diligence.